sam-truscott/tinker-kernel/README.md

 these are the things I need to address in a rough order:

+* powerpc: check page table is in rage
-* parameters to intc_enable (priority, edge/level, active high/low etc)
+* interrupts: parameters to intc_enable (priority, edge/level, active high/low etc)
-* port over to new TWR-MPC5125 (e300c4) hardware rather than simulator
+* target: ARM support
+* target: x86 support
-* timeouts on pipe (open/read/write)
+* kernel: timeouts on pipe (open/read/write)
-* allow user-mode to map to real addresses (user-mode drivers)
+* kernel: allow user-mode to map to real addresses (user-mode drivers)
     * (interrupts can be handled by pipes in the bsp)
-* break up the syscalls into seperate static/inline functions
+* kernel: break up the syscalls into seperate static/inline functions
-* gradle build file
-* add mechanism to load elfs
+* kernel: add mechanism to load elfs
-* create static library for api/syscalls
-* create newlib port
+* support: create newlib port
-* create bootstrap for kernel + services
+* support: create bootstrap for kernel + services
-* option to make pipes zero-copy via mmu (memory is already aligned)
+* kernel: option to make pipes zero-copy via mmu (memory is already aligned)
-* review the powerpc page table code
+* kernel: review the powerpc page table code
-* ARM support
-* x86 support
-* need to review it all head to toe since refactor
+* all: need to review it all head to toe since refactor
-* doc it with doxygen
+* doc: doc it with doxygen

 toolchain
 =========